mwiraszka/LondonChessClub/README.md

 - 🐛 Fix various minor layout bugs on News and Photo Gallery screens
 - 🐛 Restrict article banner image size to 1MB to ensure image uploads do not fail
+- 🐛 Ensure dates used to determine upcoming events are compared correctly

 - 🔧 Clean up various warnings showing up in the console, related to issues with the webmanifest and common JS packages